gradnerj/RecipeCollections/README.md

 * Creators cannot update or delete recipes that were added by other Creators

 ### TODO List - Deliverable 4
-- [ ] Change Feeds Qty. to Servings - everywhere
+- [x] Change Feeds Qty. to Servings - everywhere
-- [ ] Allow signed in Creators to Post reviews, add average rating and stars for new rating
+- [x] Allow signed in Creators to ratings and display average rating
 - [x] Add default image for Recipes if none is uploaded
-- [ ] Media query for different screen sizes
 - [x] Carousel size